 Because of the way E5501 works there is a potential risk for developing blood clots or blockage of blood vessels in the body.
-The patient will be closely monitored for any signs of clotting or high levels of platelets in the blood.
-If platelet counts increase, the study doctor will stop study drug, and may prescribe aspirin if he/she believes the patient may be at risk for clotting.
-If the patient is unable to take aspirin, an alternative anti-platelet drug such as clopidogrel, may be prescribed.
-By giving aspirin or alternative anti-platelet drugs, this should reduce the patient's risk of developing blood clots or blocked blood vessels.
+Patients will be closely monitored for any signs of clotting or abnormal levels of cells in the blood.
+The study doctor may prescribe aspirin if the patients platelet count increases and he/she believes the patient may be at risk for clotting.
+If the patient is unable to take aspirin, an alternative anti-platelet drug may be prescribed.
+By giving the patient aspirin or the alternative anti-platelet drug, this should reduce his/her risk of developing blood clots or blocked blood vessels.